 Jenkins played in the MLB for 10 seasons, from 1998 to 2008.
 He was primarily a left fielder, but he also played right field on occasion.
 Jenkins had an excellent career batting average of .267 and compiled more than 1,000 hits in his ten years in the majors.

-However, Jenkins' best season came during his second year with the Brewers when he hit .305 with 27 home runs and 92 RBIs.
-After leaving Milwaukee following the 2004 season, Jenkins spent time with both the Phillies and Detroit Tigers before ending his career with Philadelphia at the end of 2008 campaign.
+After leaving Milwaukee following the 2004 season, Jenkins spent time with both the Phillies and Detroit Tigers before ending his career with Philadelphia at the end of the 2008 campaign.

-Geoff Jenkins is now retired from playing professional baseball but remains active as a coach for various youth organizations throughout Washington state Geoff Jenkins was a four-time all-star and two time World Series champion with the Milwaukee Brewers.
+Geoff Jenkins is now retired from playing professional baseball but remains active as a coach for various youth organizations throughout Washington state Geoff Jenkins was a four-time all-star and two-time World Series champion with the Milwaukee Brewers.
 Geoff Jenkins batted .275 with 221 home runs and 733 RBI in his career.

 Geoff Jenkins was born on September 10, 1968 in Lynchburg, Virginia.
-Geoff Jenkins is currently the hitting coach for the Philadelphia Phillies organization
+Geoff Jenkins is currently the hitting coach for the Philadelphia Phillies organization.

 9. Gorman Thomas